CMC is the only museum in Northeast Ohio dedicated to early childhood development.

 CMC offers Party Rentals on Saturday and Sunday afternoons year-round.

 Birthday parties without a scheduled room reservation are not permitted.
 For more information or to book a party room, visit our Party Rentals page here.

 Why is there an admission fee for adults?

 The Museum is committed to the idea that the parent is the child’s first teacher.
 We support family engagement in all of our exhibits and encourage adults to play and enjoy the exhibits alongside their children.

 The Museum provides programs, exhibits, and spaces that are accessible to ALL visitors.
+The Museum is fully wheelchair accessible with ramp access at the entrance and elevator access to all of our exhibit spaces.
 CMC staff members are always available to answer questions or provide assistance.

-May I donate dollhouses, dolls, or other objects to be included in the Making Miniatures exhibit?
+May I donate dollhouses, dolls, or any other objects?

-Per the Museum’s Collections Policy, the Museum may not accept any donations to its permanent collection, which is on display in the Making Miniatures exhibit.
+Per the Museum’s Collections Policy, the Museum may not accept any donations to its collection.
 The Museum does not have the space, resources, or staffing to properly care for any additional items in perpetuity.